kartonfarkas/api_docs/source/use_cases/batch_emails.rst

 For this scenario you will need the following API requests:

-* Creating Emails
+* Creating an Email Campaign
-* Launching Emails
+* Launching an Email Campaign

 Extension of scenario #1: Using the Media Database
 --------------------------------------------------